nfrastack/container-base/README.md

 ### Build from Source

 Clone this repository and build the image with your preferred container builder.
-Customize modules as needed—see the [MODULES documentation](/rootfs/container/base/modules) for details.
+Customize modules as needed - see the [MODULES documentation](/rootfs/container/base/modules) for details.

 Building the image from source enables all advanced functionality.

 ## Configuration